Plugin Runtime Safety Design¶

 Mechanism¶

-- Plugin publisher generates an Ed25519 key pair.
+- A plugin publisher generates an Ed25519 key pair and keeps the private key outside ZapTrace.

 |---|---|